Thomson Reuters Risk & Compliance Summit 2017: A RegTech Perspective

 From a customer or client perspective, the big challenge for RegTech firms will be to illustrate that the customer is always adhering to policy in a manner that is provable.

-The second big challenge we face is that for years there has been too much tolerance of poor standards of risk within organisations.
+The second big challenge we face is that for years there has been too much tolerance of poor standards of risk within organizations.
 Many are highly dominated by a culture of “that’s the way we do things here”.
 These low standards are a surefire way of ensuring that something will go wrong.
 Effecting solution to this could be a culture of challenge to all significant decisions, ensuring employees constantly ask whether “can this be improved upon?”

 It was a superb platform at the Thomson Reuters Risk & Compliance Summit to discuss some of these issues with industry experts and those from other fields alike.